 Back cover: include CIFOR website URL under the CIFOR logo.

-Back cover: all organizations that are part of CIFOR are listed by name (not logo).

-In addition, one page flyers/reports should have a similar look.
-NACCHO is working on the updating of that look.

 EMOTIONAL IDENTITY: The last element of branding is the emotional identity of an organization.
 The CIFOR Brand Platform outlines those elements.
 See below:

 CIFOR BRAND PLATFORM

 Mission: To improve methods at the local, state, and federal levels to detect, investigate, control, and prevent foodborne disease outbreaks.